 Suspensions shall carry on to any other teams the player plays with.
-Example.
-If a player receives a 3 game suspension, the suspension will be 3 weeks from all leagues at Soccerworld.
+For example if a player receives a 3 game suspension, the suspension will be for 3 weeks from all leagues at Soccerworld.

 Red Card fines are \$50 - the team of the red carded player will be responsible for the fine being paid before the team's next game.